tomlobato/ruby-get_tid/README.md

 In a single-threaded process, the thread ID is equal to the process ID (PID, as returned by getpid(2)).
 In a multithreaded process, all threads have the same PID, but each one has a unique TID."

+## Why?

+While Thread.current.object_id is great for internal thread identification, external tools (eg.: monitors) needs an OS identifier for them, for instance to get the resources stats of a specific thread.

 ## Compile
 ```bash
 ruby extconf.rb